jradtilbrook/dotfiles/README.md

     - Run `brew doctor` and fix any issues.
 3. Install `ansible` using Homebrew.
 4. Clone this repo.
+5. Put any variable overrides in `vars/override.yml` (eg. `user` object for git config)
-5. Run the ansible playbook: `./macbook.yml`.
+6. Run the ansible playbook: `./dotfiles.yml`.
-6. Change any other app settings as desired.
+7. Change any other app settings as desired.

 The playbook will install my apps, generate an SSH key and upload it to GitHub and move dotfiles into place.
 The Bitbucket key must be uploaded manually.